Advice > Software engineering

 1.3.2 How does Amazon’s base salary work?

 Amazon’s base salary follows the typical FAANG model.
 Each role, level, and location has a base salary band.
-The band is narrower at junior levels than at more senior levels, where there's therefore more room for negotiation.
+The band is narrower at junior levels than at more senior levels, where there's more room for negotiation.

 Your base salary is paid biweekly in the US and monthly in most other countries.